Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: American Family Physician

-This means that over half of adults are using some form of dietary therapy, which is quite concerning due to the fact that dietary supplements are not regulated.
+This means over half of adults use some form of dietary therapy, which is concerning since dietary supplements aren’t regulated.
 Their effectiveness and safety can’t be guaranteed.

-Furthermore, there is potential for serious complications when taken in addition to prescription drugs due to interactions or overdoses.
-It seems wise to only take dietary supplements after consulting with a doctor or other healthcare professional.
+Furthermore, serious complications can arise when taken alongside prescription drugs due to interactions or overdoses.
+It’s wise to take dietary supplements only after consulting with a doctor or healthcare professional.

 Mainstream ACV supplements that were marketed for their benefits to cleanse and detox (as well as other digestive health benefits) had some of the greatest overall sales increases in 2020.